Server Installation

 - Send a

-request to the authentication endpoint to log in. - Replace
+POSTrequest to the authentication endpoint to log in. - Replace

-with the actual server URL. - Example using
+<server-url>with the actual server URL. - Example using

-curl -X 'POST' \ 'http://<server-url>/api/authentication/login' \ -H 'accept: */*' \ -H 'Content-Type: application/json' \ -d '{ "username": "user", "password": "user" }'
+curl -X 'POST' \ 'http://<server-url>/api/authentication/login' \ -H 'accept: */*' \ -H 'Content-Type: application/json' \ -d '{ "username": "user", "password": "user" }'- Upon successful authentication, the response will contain a JWT token.
+This token is required for the next step.

 - Send a